- Canada and the Rockies

 Depart London on your scheduled flight to Calgary where you will be met by your guide and transferred to your hotel.
 The remainder of today will be at leisure.

 This morning, enjoy a sightseeing tour of Calgary.
 Set in the rolling foothills of the majestic Canadian Rockies, view the city's key sights including Scotsman's Hill, Stampede Park, Calgary Tower and Fort Calgary.
-Later today arrive in the picturesque town of Banff.

 Continue along the Bow Valley Parkway for more unforgettable scenery including Johnston Canyon, a deep limestone ravine which can be explored upon a walkway.
 Visit Moraine Lake, a glacially fed lake that turns turquoise blue as it begins to thaw in the summer months, before finally arriving at Lake Louise, one of Canada's most beautiful freshwater lakes and home to a thriving population of grizzly bears, moose and timber wolves.
 Later embark on a journey on board a snow coach to navigate the rugged Columbia Icefield, formed from an ancient glacier.